snapp-incubator/nats-policies/README.md

 ## What clients should have?

+- Metrics
   - Latency
   - Number of published / consumed messages
+- QoS
 - Using pull-based consumers (latest NATS)
+- Have more than one cluster
+- Authentication
+- Configuration

 ## Quality of Service